mtian29/DeepLearning.ai-Summary/4- Convolutional Neural Networks/Readme.md

   - Then `a[l+2] = g( a[l] ) = a[l]` with no negative values.

-  - This show that identity function is easy for a residual block to learn.
+  - This show that identity function (function that like g(x) = x)  is easy for a residual block to learn.
 And that why it can train deeper NNs.

   - Also that the two layers we added doesn't hurt the performance of big NN we made.